ryouchinsa/ryouchinsa.github.io/settings/README.md

 # Objects
 The objects table describes each object name and the object index.
-- You can assign 0-9 number keys and A-Z alphabet keys to object names.
+- You can assign 0-9 number keys, A-Z alphabet keys, and modifier flags such as command, control, and shift keys to object names.
 - You can drag & drop an object names file to the objects table.
 - Right click on the objects table header, "Sort alphabetically" menu appears.